jbpost2/TeachingWithR/exercises/TeachingR_Part_5_Exercises.md

 Jack was born earlier that year.
 Interestingly, the name “Jack” was more popular than “Sarah” in 2015, despite the fact that “Sarah” had been far more common when all years had been combined.
-Perhaps more surprisingly, the name “Hazel” was nearly as common as “Sarah” in that year\!
+Perhaps more surprisingly, the name “Hazel” was nearly as common as “Sarah” in that year!

 ``` r
 BabyNamesFull %>%